EdricChan03/rss-reader-angular/docs/dev/actionitem-service.md

 # `ActionItemService`

+> **DEPRECATED**
+>
+> This document has been marked as deprecated as the service shouldn't be
+> documented to other developers in the first place.

 ## Description

 This service makes it easier to add menu items to a toolbar, similar to like Android.